klauso/PLT2013/homework/README.md

     ```

     For example, if someone called Tim submits his solution for the first
-    homework, his files should be named `Hw01-Pr01-Tim.scala`; or if he does
+    homework, his files should be named `Hw01-Pr01-Tim.scala` and so on; or if
-    the homework together with another called Tom, their files should be named
+    he does the homework together with another called Tom, their files should
-    `Hw01-Pr01-Tim+Tom.scala`.
-For a pair, one submission is sufficient.
+    be named `Hw01-Pr01-Tim+Tom.scala` and so on.
+For a pair, one submission
+    is sufficient.
 Please remember to include your parter's name.

 3. Your solutions should be submited _before_ the end of every sunday.
 Later
    submissions will not count.  _Only_ submissions before the end of Saturday